 The test may be just a visual inspection or it may be a wiring continuity check.
 A main purpose of such a test is to ensure that the line and neutral conductors are not interchanged.

 Since many older homes may be wired as 2-wire systems without solid ground connections, regulatory agencies require all products manufactured with 3-wire cords to pass the same hipot tests as ungrounded products.
 In such cases, the user is protected by the electrical insulation rather than by the safety ground.

 Ground continuity tests are normally performed with a low current DC signal that checks to ensure that the ground connection has a resistance of less than 1 ohm.
 Ground continuity testing is not only helpful in determining how well a product will fare during a laboratory investigation, but also is useful in a production line environment to ensure quality and user safety.

 Ground Bond Test

 Ground bond testing requires application of a high current source to a conductive surface of the product and measurement of the voltage drop across the ground connection.
 This is to determine that bonding is adequate and that the circuit can carry the specified current safely.
-One common method of ground bond testing, shown in Figure 14, applies a 25A source between the protective grounding terminal of the device and all conductive parts that are accessible to the user.
+One common method of ground bond testing, applies a 25A source between the protective grounding terminal of the device and all conductive parts that are accessible to the user.
 The tester used for this purpose supplies the required current and displays the ground circuit resistance in ohms or milliohms.